5 Items Landlords Should Check Off Before a Tenant Moves In

 Make sure everything works properly

 Call a Phoenix plumbing expert to make sure the sewer lines and all the plumbing is up to the proper codes and will pass inspection.
-Check heating and air conditioning, all outlets, and the lights to make sure the power is flowing to all of them and the place has no safety issues.
+Check heating and air conditioning, all outlets, and the lights to make sure the power is flowing to all of them and the place have no safety issues.

 It doesn’t matter whether you or the tenant will pay for the utilities.
 It’s your responsibility to make sure they are all in good working order before the tenant moves in.
 If there are any outstanding utility bills, even if they were the responsibility of a previous tenant, you need to settle them before your new tenant moves in.